Essential Oil Perfume Recipes + How to Make Natural Fragrances

 Now melt the beeswax in a double boiler over medium heat.
 Once the beeswax is completely melted, immediately stir in the combined essential oil blend and carrier oil mixture.
 Continue stirring until the beeswax remelts, then pour right away into small glass cosmetic jars.

 Here are some easy and fun essential oil perfume recipes.
-These recipes are perfect for beginners.
+These recipes are perfect for beginners who are learning how to make perfume for the first time.
 While some of these perfume recipes contain fragrance oils in lieu of essential oils, you can swap out the fragrance oils with any essential oil of your choice, using the above guidelines for making essential oil perfumes.

 - Essential Oil Roll On Perfume Recipes